rilianx/Research/papers/convexity_detection.md

 LSGO problems generally refer to optimization problems with dimension greater than or equal to 1000.

-The authors propose in the paper a grouping
+The authors propose in the paper a decomposition method for dealing with large scale global optimization problems.
+The idea seems to be interesting, I thinkk however the paper is poorly written

  bidirection-detection differential grouping
  method to reduce the computational cost of DG and to improve the decomposition accuracy of DG-based methods.
 BSSG uses a bidirectional detection structure (BDS) to detect the relationships between variables in two directions in a one-to-many manner.